demotomohiro/nim-4k-intro-sample/README.md

    ```console
    nim c minimum.nim
    ```

+## Directory structure
+- csrc
+  - C language code same to source code in `src` directory so that you can see whether Nim code can be compiled as small as C
+- shaders
+  - GLSL shader langage code used by samples that use shader
+- src
+  - Nim language sample code
+- tools
+  - Tools used for making 4k intros with Nim

 ## openGL4kGen
 It download and read the OpenGL Registry XML file and generate a OpenGL wrapper optimized for 4k-intro.